bikespace/bikespace/bikespace_dashboard/README.md

 ## User Guide

 Try clicking the charts or using the Filter pane to further filter the data shown on the map.
 Clicking on map clusters will show individual points, and clicking on individual points will bring up a tooltip showing the full details for that report.
+The Feed tab shows all reports (or filtered reports if a filter is applied) in reverse chronological order.

 ## Contributing Guide

 The BikeSpace project is developed and maintained by volunteers from [Civic Tech Toronto](http://civictech.ca/).

-If you would like to request a filter or report a bug with the dashboard, please [open an issue](https://github.com/bikespace/bikespace-v2/issues) on this repository.
+If you would like to request a feature or report a bug with the dashboard, please [open an issue](https://github.com/bikespace/bikespace-v2/issues) on this repository.

 If you would like to add a feature or contribute a bugfix, please feel free to submit a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 Please also reach out for help and advice via the [BikeSpace Civic Tech TO slack channel](https://civictechto.slack.com/archives/C61CZLA5V) or at one of the [Civic Tech TO Meetups](https://www.meetup.com/civic-tech-toronto/).